Chris35Wills/Help/Geostatistics_general_info.md

 ## Some definitions

+### Variance

+The average of the squared differences from the Mean

+### Covariance

+The mean value of the product of the deviations of two variates from their respective means

+### Standard deviation

+The square root of variance

 ### Spatial autocorrelation

 This is a measure of the degree to which a set of spatial features and their associated values cluster together in space (positive spatial autocorrelation) or disperse (negative spatial autocorrelation).
 It is important to know whether data are autocorrelated (and to the degree to which they are) when applying certain statistical tests as the presence of autocorrelation can violate certain assumptions - most statistical approaches assume that measured outcomes are indpendent of one another (they are based on the assumption that samples are randomly sampled from a population - therefore if samples are biased, stats calculated will not accurately characterize the data).